ViCCo-Group/thingsvision/README.md

 ## Extract features at specific layer of a state-of-the-art `torchvision`, `TensorFlow`, `CORnet`, or `CLIP` model

 The following examples demonstrate how to load a model with PyTorch or TensorFlow into memory, and how to subsequently extract features.
+Please keep in mind, that the model names as well as the layer names depend on the backend.
+If you use PyTorch, you will need to use these [model names](https://pytorch.org/vision/stable/models.html).
+If you use Tensorflow, you will need to use these [model names](https://keras.io/api/applications/).
+You can find the layer names by using `model.show()`.

 ### Example call for AlexNet with PyTorch: